We are delighted to invite you to a two-day stakeholder workshop on

 Understanding and estimating displacement in the Northern Triangle of Central America (NTCA)

-25 - 26 September 2018 | Tegucigalpa, Honduras
+Tuesday and Wednesday, 25 and 26 September 2018

 Organised criminal violence associated with drug trafficking and gang activity has reached epidemic proportions in the Northern Triangle of Central America (NTCA) in recent years.
 In El Salvador, Guatemala and Honduras, IDMC estimates there were at least 432,000 IDPs as of the end of 2017, many of them driven from, and within, cities suffering the highest homicide rates in the world and levels of violence comparable with a war zone.